Menu

 Do I need a gauge for my fuel pressure regulator?

 While not necessary to have one especially once you have set your base pressure a gauge can help to diagnose issues in your fuel system related to pressure.
 There are a few different ways to install a pressure gauge.
 The easiest way is to install it in the built in gauge port that many regulators include.
-The other option is to use a gauge port adapter fitting found HERE.
+The other option is to use a gauge port adapter fitting found HERE

 Just remember that a gauge will read pressure for everything that is in front of it, if you install your gauge before your regulator you will not read anything close to what the engine is seeing for pressure.